Who is EDVOS

 EDVOS programs and services have expanded over the years to better support women, children, pets and animals responding to family violence in the eastern metropolitan region of Melbourne.
 We also work along the family violence continuum and include primary prevention, early-intervention, response and recovery, which is underpinned by the current reforms led by Family Safety Victoria on behalf of the Victorian Government.

-We continue our productive partnership and strong relationship with Victoria Police and have a permanent presence at the Ringwood Magistrates Court.
+We continue our productive partnership and strong relationship with Victoria Police.

 We’re proud of our organisation’s legacy and continue to maintain a strong focus on the safety of women and children and the accountability of perpetrators of family violence.

-A community free from family violence, where everyone is safe.
+For our community to be free from family violence, where everyone is safe.

 Fast Facts about EDVOS